 These visits will last 30-45 minutes.
-In addition to a short check-up and blood tests at each visit, your lung function tests will be completed 7 and 28 days after your BCG Challenge, and these may be repeated at other follow up visits if we think it is needed.
+In addition to a short check-up and blood tests.
+Your lung function tests will be completed 7 and 28 days after your BCG challenge, and these may be repeated at other follow up visits if we think it is needed.

-After the BCG Challenge, you will remain in study follow-up for approximately 2 months.
+After the BCG challenge, you will remain in study follow-up for approximately 2 months.